 Anaerobic respiration happens when there isn’t enough oxygen present for aerobic respiration to continue.
-Different types of organism use different pathways – lactate fermentation or alcoholic fermentation.
-For both pathways, the amount of ATP produced is much lower than in aerobic respiration because the only ATP produced comes from glycolysis (2ATP per glucose molecule).
-You could say that there is a lower ATP yield.
-In this article we will look at the two anaerobic respiration pathways, and finish off by looking at respiratory quotients.
+Different types of organism use different pathways.
+For both pathways we will learn about today, the yield of ATP is much lower than in aerobic respiration because the only ATP produced comes from glycolysis (2ATP per glucose molecule).
+In this article we will look at two anaerobic respiration pathways, and finish off by looking at respiratory quotients.

 As lactate builds up in cells, the pH becomes more acidic, which can only be tolerated for a short amount of time.
 It is the build up of lactate that causes our muscles to feel tired and sore during intense exercise.
 The lactate must be broken down.
-Some of it is transported to the liver via the blood, and the liver converts it into glucose for use in respiration or storage as glycogen.
-Alternatively, lactate can be converted back to pyruvate in cells, and the pyruvate can enter the mitochondria for aerobic respiration.
+It is transported to the liver via the blood, and the liver oxidised it into pyruvate which is then converted to glucose for use in respiration or storage as glycogen.
+However, oxygen is needed for lactate to be oxidised to pyruvate.
+This is why breathing rate and heart rate remain high after exercise – the oxygen debt must be repaid.

-This process happens in yeast and some plants.
 Again, the first step is glycolysis to produce pyruvate.
-But the pyruvate now goes down a different path.
+But the pyruvate now goes down a different pathway.
 It is decarboxylated (loses CO2) to ethanal, then converted to ethanol.
+This is alcoholic fermentation.
 Conversion of ethanal to ethanol regenerates NAD from reduced NAD by transferring hydrogen, which allows glycolysis to continue and produce a small amount of ATP.
-The CO2 and ethanol produced by yeast have commercial uses in baking and the alcoholic drink industry.
+The CO2 and ethanol produced by yeast have commercial uses in baking and the alcoholic drinks industry.

 We’re back to talking about aerobic respiration now, and looking at how molecules other than glucose can be involved.